kelvinuk/webcam/README.md

 - I left some console.log for illustration purposes.
 Those message should be cleaned up for real deployment
 - Currently, I use alert to replace console.error.
 However, they should be displayed by toast box
 - For real deployment, we can use next JS to handle the server side communication and transfer the images back to server
+- Logitech cammera cannot switch off its light once activated
+- For multiple capture devices, the getUserMedia may give the wrong selection.
+It may still provide the media server even the USB is disconnected.

 ========================================================================================================================